Table of Contents[Hide][Show]

 You can prepay for up to two pieces of checked baggage on WestJet-operated flights when you book online or at any time up to 24 hours before your flight through Manage Trips.
 Checked baggage fees may also be paid when you check in online or at the airport 24 hours to 60 minutes before you fly.

-WestJet Baggage Fees are based on the route you are flying and the fare class you purchased.
+WestJet Baggage Fees are based on your flying route and the fare class you purchased.
 For the most up-to-date pricing go to the WestJet Baggage Fees page.

 Any liquid that does not meet the CATSA Liquids rule will either have to be checked with your luggage or will be thrown away at the security checkpoint.